tldr-pages/tldr/pages/common/xmlstarlet.md

 `xmlstarlet format {{path/to/file.xml}}`

-- Piping from stdin is also supported:
+- XML document can also be piped from stdin:

 `{{cat path/to/file.json}} | xmlstarlet format`